-The Digital Accountability and Transparency Act of 2014, or DATA Act, is the nation’s first open data law.
-It requires the U.S. federal government to transform its spending information into open data.
+The Digital Accountability and Transparency Act of 2014, or DATA Act, requires the U.S. federal government to transform its spending information into open data.

 President Barack Obama signed the DATA Act (Public Law No. 113-101 official text) into law on May 9, 2014.
 The Data Coalition had campaigned for the passage of the DATA Act ever since its founding in 2012.
 The DATA Act was structured as an amendment to a previous law, the Federal Funding Accountability and Transparency Act of 2006 (Public Law No. 109-282 official text).